-Here are other diseases that indirectly transmitted by rats
+Here are some diseases that are indirectly transmitted by rats:

-The colorado tick fever is a viral disease and like a plague, it is known to be transmitted by the bite of a tick that has taken a blood meal from a bushy-tailed woodrat.
+2. Colorado Tick Fever- The Colorado tick fever is a viral disease and like a plague, it is known to be transmitted by the bite of a tick that has taken a blood meal from a bushy-tailed woodrat.